startino/futino/apps/bapta/src/routes/tours/8-days-family-safari/+page.md

 ### DAY 7: FULL DAY GAME DRIVE IN SERENGETI NATIONAL PARK

-Embark on a full day of game viewing in Serengeti National Park, seeking out the "Big Five" and other remarkable wildlife.
-Enjoy lunch in the park and return to your lodge for relaxation, dinner, and an overnight stay.
+Embark on a full day game drive in Serengeti National Park, searching for the big cats and other wildlife.
+Return to your lodge for relaxation, dinner, and overnight.

 - **Destination:** Serengeti National Park
 - **Accommodation:** Kubu Kubu Tented Lodge / Serengeti Serena Safari Lodge / Melia Serengeti